aosabook/500lines/dagoba/chapter.md

 })
 ```

 We're using the ```Dagoba.gotoVertex``` helper function to do all real work here.
-Let's check a look at that and some other helpers now.
+Let's take a look at that and some other helpers now.

 ## Helper functions